 When should I be concerned about my dog's head shaking?

 If your dog shakes their head once or twice but then stops, there's probably nothing to be concerned about.
 However, if your dog keeps shaking his head persistently and vigorously, it's time for a trip to the vet.

 Many of the most common reasons for head shaking are easily treated by your veterinarian once diagnosed, however, if left untreated ear conditions can quickly become more serious.
 Common reasons include:

 - Itchiness due to skin allergies

-- Irritant trapped in ear such as grass seeds, water or insects
+- Irritant trapped in their ear such as grass seeds, water or insects

 - Bacterial or yeast infection

 - Ear mites or other parasites in the ear